aturs3001/ai-math-tutor/README.md

 ### Problem Solver Mode

+#### Option 1: Type a Problem

 1. Click the "Problem Solver" tab (selected by default)
+2. Make sure "Type Problem" is selected
-2. Enter your math problem in the text area
+3. Enter your math problem in the text area
    - Example: "Solve for x: 2x + 5 = 13"
    - Example: "Find the derivative of x³ + 2x² - 5x + 3"
-3. Click "Solve Problem" or press Enter
+4. Click "Solve Problem" or press Enter
-4. View the step-by-step solution with explanations
+5. View the step-by-step solution with explanations

+#### Option 2: Upload a File (NEW!)

+1. Click the "Problem Solver" tab
+2. Click "Upload File" to switch to file upload mode
+3. Drag and drop a file or click to browse
+   - **Supported formats**: PNG, JPG, JPEG, GIF, WebP, PDF, DOCX
+   - **Max file size**: 16MB
+4. Click "Solve from File"
+5. The AI will extract the math problem from your file and solve it

 ### Practice Quiz Mode